How can we more effectively “begin with the end in mind” in contraceptive R&D?

 Many of those working in contraceptive R&D associate “beginning with the end in mind” with integrating social-behavioral and user preferences research into product development.
 This approach highlights the importance of considering the needs and perspectives of potential end users—as well as partners, providers, and other key influencers on contraceptive use—throughout the R&D process.
 Identifying and incorporating user preferences is both essential and complicated.
-We need to think creatively to identify opportunities for integrating user input throughout the R&D process, and in ways that include the diversity and nuance of people’s preferences.
+We need to reimagine how social-behavioral research is integrated into contraceptive R&D and think creatively to identify opportunities for integrating user input throughout the R&D process, and in ways that include the diversity and nuance of people’s preferences.
 For example, how do we take the broad spectrum of perspectives on contraceptive-induced menstrual changes and incorporate these considerations into the development of new contraceptive products?

 Affordability and Accessibility